By Andy Metzger

 Debt aversion among the children of immigrants and low-income college students is "linked" to lower participation in higher education, Freeland said in his prepared speech.

 "My public college presidents tell me, for example, that more and more students are attending part time rather than full time, and stretching out their time to degree, in order to deal with increased costs," Freeland said.
-"Even more concerning, some students are almost certainly being priced out of our system because it has simply become too costly although we do not have hard statistics that show significant reductions in college participation among low-income students."

 In 2011, the average University of Massachusetts student graduated with $26,800 in loans; state university graduates carried $22,400, according to Freeland's testimony, which said community-college graduates "carry less debt" but also have less earning power.